krady21/compiler-explorer.nvim/README.md

 - CEShowTooltip (local to assembly buffer)
 - CEGotoLabel (local to assembly buffer)

+### Examples
+- `:CECompile` will prompt the user to select the compiler and flags interactively using `vim.ui.select` and `vim.ui.input`.
+- `:CECompile compiler=g121 flags=-O2 flags=-Wall` specify the
+  compiler and flags as command arguments.
+- `':<,'>CECompile` will compile a visual selection.
+- `:CECompile!` will open the assembly output in a new window.
+Not using bang(!) will reuse the last assembly window.
+- `:CECompile inferLang=false` do not infer possible language (based on file extension).
+- `:CECompile binary=true` show binary opcodes and address using virtual text.
+- `:CECompile intel=false` use AT&T syntax instead of intel.
+- `:CECompileLive` creates an autcommand that runs `:CECompile` every time the buffer is saved (`BufWritePost`).

 ## Configuration
 [compiler-explorer.nvim](https://github.com/krady21/compiler-explorer.nvim)
 works out of the box without configuration.
 If you want to change some of its